 708.4.7 Supply at Kairakau

-Water will be supplied at Kairakau from Council’s supply only through a connection to an on-site water storage tank at each premise.
-This supply may be used as an “on demand” supply for “ordinary use”.
+Water will only be supplied at Kairakau from Council’s supply through a connection to an on-site water storage tank at each premises.
+This supply may be used as an “on-demand” supply for “ordinary use”.

 The water storage tank shall be of minimum volume of 1,800 litres.
 The supply pipe from the point of supply must be connected to the water tank and include a ball cock or similar device in the tank to prevent overflow of the water in the tank.
 No connections shall be taken off the supply pipe, and all plumbing on the premises must be feed from the water tank.